Deep-Symmetry/afterglow/README.md

   That way we could stop having to pass it so many places, though it would make printing fixtures less useful.
 (Not needed; dynamic binding works better.)
+- [x] Add support for named fixture functions which exist as a value range subset of a channel, and effects which set them to particular values.
+- [x] Allow scaling of named fixture functions, for example to allow a strobe effect to be set to a rough Hz value despite differences in fixture implementation.
+- [ ] Review existing fixture definitions for consistency of function names, start a style guide on the Wiki for others creating fixture definitions.
 - [ ] Make pass over all source, flesh out API doc and preconditions.
 - [ ] Sparkle effect, essentially a particle generator with configurable maximum brightness, fade time, distribution.